 - What Data We Collect.
-We keep a record of data that you voluntarily provide to us, including through your application, training, the Platform, and surveys.
+We keep a record of data that you voluntarily provide to us, including through your application, training, the Platform, our Community Forum, and surveys.
 We also keep a record of conversations that you take with texters, and communications that you have on our Platform.

 - When & Why We May Share Data That Identifies You.
-We may share information that identifies you with CTL employees, agents, and service providers for quality control, improving our services or infrastructure, and similar reasons.
+We may share information that identifies you with Crisis Text Line employees, agents, and service providers for quality control, improving our services or infrastructure, and similar reasons.
 We may share information that identifies you with authorities for safety or legal reasons.

 - When & Why We May Share Data That Does Not Identify You.
 We may use and share anonymous and anonymized data with third parties for any reason, including but not limited to sharing anonymized data with academics for research or aggregated data about crisis trends with partners or the public to promote our service or to inform and improve public health.

 - Deleting Your Data.
-You may ask us to delete all of your data (including your conversation records and contact information) by emailing your request to firstname.lastname@example.org.
+You may ask us to delete your data (including your contact information) by emailing your request to firstname.lastname@example.org.

 Scope: Acceptance of Terms

-At Crisis Text Line (“CTL”, “we”, or “us”), our goal is to support people in crisis.
+At Crisis Text Line, our goal is to support people in crisis.
 We are here to support texters in their journey to finding a calmer and safer state of mental well-being.
 We also try to equip them with tools to help them get to a calmer and safer state of mental well-being if they face a crisis in the future.

-These Terms govern your access and use of the Platform and rendering of the Services or other volunteer activities you perform on behalf of CTL, describe what information we collect through the Platform, and explain how we use, transfer, and store that information.
+These Terms govern your conduct in performing activities as a Volunteer, describe what information we collect from you, and explain how we use, transfer, and store that information.
 These Terms will inform you if and to whom we disclose any of that information, and what choices you have in how we use that information.
-We hope that knowing how and why we use data will help you make an informed choice about volunteering for CTL.
-If you don’t agree to these Terms, you may not use the Platform or volunteer for CTL.
+We hope that knowing how and why we use data will help you make an informed choice about volunteering for Crisis Text Line.
+If you don’t agree to these Terms, you may not be a Volunteer with Crisis Text Line.

-You may contact CTL by email at email@example.com with questions about these Terms.
+You may contact Crisis Text Line by email at email@example.com with questions about these Terms.
 (Emails will be addressed by our customer service team.)

 Consent; Changes to Terms